 Welcome back to work!

-You’ll notice various changes in the way our workplace looks as well as new practices and protocols.
-We understand these changes may be difficult and we are here to support you.
-Our goal is to collaboratively ensure you feel safe and secure so together we can navigate the complexities of our “new normal.”
+You'll notice various changes in how our workplace looks, as well as new practices and protocols.
+We understand these changes may be difficult and are here to support you.
+Our goal is to collaboratively ensure you feel safe and secure so that together we can navigate the complexities of our "new normal."